ArmaLite AR-18: Operational use

 Unlike the AR-15/M16, the AR-18 did not see substantial sales success, and was never officially adopted by any country as its standard service rifle.
 The reasons for this are unclear, but may have had something to do with the existing sales popularity of the AR-15/M16, as well as the need for additional field testing and evaluation of the Costa Mesa-produced rifles, which were still in the advanced prototype stage.
 The AR-18 was purchased for evaluation trials by various armed forces, including the United States (1964) and the United Kingdom (1966).
 These suffered various malfunctions during evaluation trials by various nations.

 During the US trials at Aberdeen Proving Ground in 1964, the AR-18's functioning was found to vary from lot to lot of ammunition.
 The evaluating board concluded that while the basic design of the AR-18 was sound, it required additional minor revisions and changes to improve safety and reliability before it could be considered for adoption as a service rifle.
 The British Ministry of Defence (MOD) tested the AR-18 in March 1966, and found the design unsatisfactory in performance during mud and sand trials.
 ArmaLite made several minor production modifications to the design commencing in 1965, and the U.S. Army was directed to re-evaluate the AR-18 at the end of 1969.
 Testing was conducted at Aberdeen Proving Grounds, conducted by arsenal employees and the Infantry Board at Fort Benning, Georgia.
 However, American procurement officials were not interested in acquiring yet another 5.56 mm service rifle.
 A number of deficiencies were listed and the testing authority stated that, although the AR-18 had military potential, it needed further development.
 In 1968, dissatisfied with efforts to market the AR-18, Arthur Miller left ArmaLite.

 Instead, the AR-180 was sold on the civilian market, while the AR-18 sold in small quantities to police and law enforcement organizations, as well as armies and security forces of nations such as Botswana, Haiti, Malaysia and Eswatini.

 Others found their way into the hands of paramilitary groups, such as the Provisional Irish Republican Army (IRA) in Northern Ireland, (see also Provisional IRA arms importation).
 The ArmaLite rifle was for many years the most lethal weapon available to the IRA.
 For this reason, it became an iconic symbol within that movement.
+However, some AR-18s that were smuggled from the US were intercepted and captured by the Irish Navy.

 An Irish rebel song, "Little Armalite", focuses on the role played by the AR-18 in the Provisional Irish Republican Army campaign.
 The Armalite company reportedly bought 1000 copies of a recording for its salesmen to distribute.
 The 1980s Republican political strategy of parallel political and paramilitary campaigns was also christened the "Armalite and ballot box strategy".